Vertex Nomination Via Seeded Graph Matching: Simulations and real data experiments

 \subsubsection{Finding friends in high school networks}

 We consider two High School friendship networks on over-lapping vertex sets published in \cite{mafoba15}.
-The first network consists of 134 vertices, each representing a particular student, in which two vertices are adjacent if one of the students reported that the two made contact at school during a given time-frame.
-The second network, having 156 vertices, consists of a Facebook network of profiles in which two vertices are adjacent if the pair of individuals were friends on Facebook.
+The first network, having 156 vertices, represents a Facebook network of profiles in which two vertices are adjacent if the pair of individuals were friends on Facebook.
+The second network consists of 134 vertices, each representing a particular student, and two vertices are adjacent if one of the students reported that they are friends with the other student.
 There are 82 shared vertices across the two networks for which we know the bijection between the two vertex sets, and the remaining vertices are known to have no such correspondence.
-In the language of Section \ref{S:intro}, $\eta=134$, $\eta'=156$, $n+s=81$, $m=52$, and $m'=75$.
+In the language of Section \ref{S:intro}, $\eta=156$, $\eta'=134$, $n+s=81$, $m=74$, and $m'=52$.

-Due to the large number of unshared vertices (nearly 40\% and 50\% for the survey and Facebook networks, respectively), we begin our analysis of this data set by first looking at the induced subgraphs generated by the shared vertices.
-Note that this step is purely for exploratory analysis and would not be feasible in practice, as we would not have prior knowledge about which vertices in the networks are shared as opposed to unshared.
-At the same time, immediate success of \texttt{VNmatch} is still not guaranteed since the structure of the two graphs is very different, see Figure \ref{fig:hscore}.
+Due to the large number of unshared vertices (nearly 40\% and 50\% for the Survey and Facebook networks, respectively), for illustrative purposes we perform our analysis of this data set by looking at the induced subgraphs generated by the shared vertices.
+A brief glimpse into the effects of the unshared vertices can be found in the supplemental material accompanying this article.
+This step is purely for exploratory analysis and would not be feasible in practice, as we would not have prior knowledge about which vertices in the networks are shared as opposed to unshared.
+At the same time, immediate success of \texttt{VNmatch} is still not guaranteed since the structure of the two graphs is very different, see Figure \ref{fig:hscore} .
+Furthermore, we can see that there appears to be a 2-block structure for each of the (shared) networks, although, if we were to model these networks the block probability matrices for the two networks appears to differ (unlike our simulation examples).